 This section shows the employment of St. Johns residents.
 This is not an analysis of what kind of employment is offered or what businesses are located within the community, but rather what occupation members of the community are employed in, regardless of where they work.
 Thus, commuters from St. Johns to other areas are counted in this analysis, but not commuters into St. Johns from other areas.

-Table 6 indicates that St. Johns has similar proportions to Clinton County overall, except with a greater proportion in St. Johns employed in Retail occupations when compared to Clinton County.
+Table 6 indicates that St. Johns has similar proportions to Clinton County overall.
 The greatest occupational sector for both St. Johns and Clinton County is Educational and Health Services.
 This industry proves to be crucial for both municipalities.